-Manicotti is probably my all time favorite pasta recipe.
-I know, I know it's pretty much just lasagna shaped differently, but there's just something about it that makes me not be able to resist ordering it whenever I see it on a restaurant menu.
+This Four Cheese Manicotti (with Spinach) might just be my all time favorite pasta dinner.
+I know, I know it’s pretty much just lasagna shaped differently, but there’s just something about it that makes me not be able to resist ordering it whenever I see it on a restaurant menu or making it when I want to wow some dinner guests.
 The way the pasta tubes hold all that delicious cheese inside just makes it so darn yummy.

 got pasta on the brain? check out these other great options:

 Four Cheese (and Spinach) Manicotti

 - Carbohydrate Content: 44.6g